AksharaaSharmaa/Library_Recommendation_System/README.md

 </div>

-Experience the power of **HyperCLOVA API** with advanced Korean language processing, bilingual responses that adapt to your preferences, context-aware conversations that understand your reading journey, deep book analysis with insights into themes and plots, and now **automated audiovisual summary creation** that brings recommendations to life with both voice and visuals.
+Experience the power of **HyperCLOVA API** with advanced Korean language processing, bilingual responses that adapt to your preferences, context-aware conversations that understand your reading journey, deep book analysis with insights into themes and plots, **location-aware recommendations** that consider your local library ecosystem, and **automated audiovisual summary creation** that brings recommendations to life with both voice and visuals.

 <div align="center">